tari-project/tari/README.md

 #### Perform merge mining

-Tor and the required MinoTari applications must be started and preferably in this order:
+Tor and the required Minotari applications must be started and preferably in this order:

 - Tor: